About Professor Paul Lee

 His perspective is increasingly sought by patients, professionals, and collaborators in the UK and internationally — particularly where decisions are more individual and standard pathways may not fully answer the question.

-A specialist perspective on what may still be possible
+on what may still be possible.

-• what may still be preserved
+What may still be preserved

-• what may still be repaired
+What may still be repaired

-• where regeneration may still have a role
+Where regeneration may still have a role

-• and when replacement is genuinely the right decision
+When replacement is genuinely the right decision

 This perspective sits at the centre of his work in cartilage, joint preservation, and regenerative orthopaedics — particularly in the space before replacement, where decisions are often most consequential.

-Selected Recognition & Contribution
+View on BOASelected Recognition & Contribution

 Professor Lee's work spans clinical practice, education, research, translational innovation, and wider contribution to the future of musculoskeletal care.